ravendb/bootcamp/src/Unit-2/lesson2/README.md

 error message if there is something wrong.

-In the expression, `docs` represents the entire collection of documents stored in the database. `docs.Employees` represents all documents from `Employees` collection.
+In the expression, `docs` represents the entire collection of documents stored in the database. `docs.Employees` represents all documents from the `Employees` collection.

 ![creating new index](images/unit2-creating-new-index.png)